argshook/argshook.github.io/Posts/search-replace-everywhere-with-vim-and-ag.md

 * `:cdo s/http:/https:/g` - substitute `http:` with `https:` in all locations found by Ag
 * `:bufdo w` - write all buffers (probably pretty much same as `:wa`)

----

-i know what you're thinking: "but my sublime has a nice button to do this".

-well, yes, it does. but does your sublime have occasional ascii artifacts and scrolls really slow?

-didn't think so.